Choroidal Neovascularization

 Bruch's Membrane

-is between the choroid and the Retinal Pigment Epitheliam (RPE), and acts as a filter between the RPE and choriocapillaries, keeping them separated.
+(RPE), and acts as a filter between the RPE and choriocapillaries,

-(RPE) transports metabolic waste from the
+4) Retinal Pigment Epithelium (RPE) transports metabolic waste from the photoreceptors across Bruch's membrane to the choroid.

-across Bruch's membrane to the choroid.
-The choroid layer contains most of the eye's blood vessels.These new, fragile and abnormal blood vessels grow up through the retinal layers.
 The vessels are very fragile and break easily, causing blood and fluid to pool within the layers of the retina.
 Here is a picture of wet macular degeneration from the National Eye Institute.

 These new and weak blood vessels leak fluid and blood beneath the retina.
 When this fluid accumulates it raises the normally, smooth surface of the retina which results in these vision changes: